 Now empty the can of soda and place it in the basin/sink and discuss what happens.
 Ask students to describe the difference between the two cans when placed in the water?
 How does this connect to the empty barrel in the story?

-What do you think we need to do to make the can like Archie’s barrel sink and float like in the story?
+What do you think we need to do to make the can, like Archie’s barrel, sink and float like in the story?

 Guide the students to the answer that they need to empty about ½ the can of soda and explain their reason.

-It is possible that the children will find that some objects do not float to the top and do not sink to the bottom.
+It is possible the children will find that some objects do not float to the top and do not sink to the bottom.
 Ask them to describe their observations and engage in a conversation about the definition of floating and sinking.

-In What Floats in a Moat? the empty barrel and the half empty barrel both floated.
+In What Floats in a Moat?, the empty barrel and the half empty barrel both floated.
 However, one did not displace as much water and did not “sink” as far as the half-empty barrel.
-As you move through the prompts below ask students in what ways the soda can behaved like the barrel?
+As you move through the prompts below, ask students in what ways the soda can behaved like the barrel.

-Reflecting on what you did with the soda can, discuss the following::
+Reflecting on what you did with the soda can, discuss the following:

-When the barrel was full, what happened when Archie tried to use it to cross the moat? (it sank)
+When the barrel was full, what happened when Archie tried to use it to cross the moat?
+(It sank.)

 When Archie tried again, he used an empty barrel.
-What happened with the empty barrel? (it floated on top of the water but was not a good boat)
+What happened with the empty barrel?
+(It floated on top of the water, but was not a good boat.)

 Ask: What are common characteristics of the objects in each pile?
 Many children will make generalizations about the objects, such as wooden objects tend to float and metal objects tend to sink, which is appropriate for this age level.
 One statement that may be made and is partially correct is “heavier objects sink” and “light objects float.”

 Revisit the KLEWS chart and fill in the other columns together.
 Encourage them to provide evidence for what they claim they are learning.
 Record new things they are wondering about that could be the starting point for new explorations.
-Refer to the science concepts section below as only background information for you.
-In the last column of the KLEWS chart K-2 students will and should be focused on the properties of the objects that sank and float.
+(Refer to the science concepts section below only as background information for you.)
+In the last column of the KLEWS chart, K–2 students will and should be focused on the properties of the objects that sank and float.

 NGSS PS1.A: Structure and Properties of Matter (K–2)

-Different kinds of matter exist and many of them can be either solid or liquid, depending on temperature.
+Different kinds of matter exist, and many of them can be either solid or liquid, depending on temperature.
 Matter can be described and classified by its observable properties.

 This section is background information for the adult.
 The terms and concepts as written are not developmentally appropriate for introducing in grades K–2.
 The standard above is what is the expected level for the students at this grade range.